Change Your Brain, Change Your Life: Clear Mind Neurofeedback

 independent of the support of the computer.
 It will have changed itself!

 • Different symptoms require different neurofeedback protocols to stimulate specific areas of the brain.
-The Clear Mind software is
+The Clear Mind

 • Each Clear Mind neurofeedback session lasts about 30 minutes.
 It is best to keep to a regular schedule of two or four half-hour